How to Open Google Desktop Version on Mobile

 Open Google desktop mode on Android mobile devices (Chrome)

-There are many different browser apps in Android market.
-Normally they will have an option to force the webpage to load in desktop version.
-Particularly we’ll be focusing on Chrome app.
-Here’s how to open desktop version on Android mobile device using Chrome app.
+Numerous browser apps are available on Android, most of which have an option to force a webpage to load in desktop version.
+In this guide, we’ll focus on the Chrome app.
+To open the desktop version on an Android mobile device using Chrome:

 Google Desktop Version on Android Mobile